Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 3. Build and run Kurento with GDB.

-   For this step, the easiest method is to use our launch script, *kms-build-run.sh*.
+   For this step, the easiest method is to use our launch script, *build-run.sh*.
 It builds all sources, configures the environment, and starts up the debugger:

    .. code-block:: shell

-      ./bin/kms-build-run.sh --gdb
+      bin/build-run.sh --gdb
       # [... wait for build ...]
       (gdb)